hetznercloud/hcloud-python/CONTRIBUTING.md

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `hetznercloud-python` for local development.
+Here's how to set up `hcloud-python` for local development.

-1. Fork the `hetznercloud-python` repo on GitHub.
+1. Fork the `hcloud-python` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/hetznercloud-python.git
+    $ git clone git@github.com:your_name_here/hcloud-python.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv hetznercloud-python
+    $ mkvirtualenv hcloud-python
-    $ cd hetznercloud-python/
+    $ cd hcloud-python/
     $ python setup.py develop

 4. Create a branch for local development::